By Jill Morgenstern of Do Try This at Home

 Pinterest related deaths are estimated to claim up to 200 lives a year, mostly from self-destructive behaviors such as forgetting to eat or drink while pinning, but also from less obvious factors.
 One over-pinner went on a three-day pinning spree, only getting up from her computer screen to refill her wine glass.

 Samuels urges families to be on the lookout for these and other signs of addiction.
-While previous generations had to make due with excess macraméd houseplant hangers, the era of Pinterest has seen entire homes covered in crocheted cozies.
+While previous generations had to make do with excess macraméd houseplant hangers, the era of Pinterest has seen entire homes covered in crocheted cozies.

 “If you notice any large areas of your home such as the kitchen or bedroom suddenly covered floor to ceiling in crochet OR knit work, I urge you to call the Pinterest Recovery hotline.
 Likewise, if you have more than three jellyfish lanterns or other crepe paper creations inside your home and are not throwing a child’s birthday party, think seriously about intervention,” pleaded Samuels.